TheHaloDeveloper/FPS-Unlocker/README.md

 ## Prerequisites

-Before using this FPS locker, ensure you have the following:
+Before using this FPS unlocker, ensure you have the following:

 - macOS system
 - Roblox installed